Madame de Montespan: Exile

+In 1700, Madame de Montespan acquired the Château d'Oiron, thereby abandoning the hospice of Fontevraud from 1703 and moved there in 1704 after the death of her sister Gabrielle.

 In her long retirement, Madame de Montespan donated vast sums to hospitals and charities.
 She was also a generous patron of the arts and letters and befriended Corneille, Racine, and La Fontaine.

 Death

 The last years of Madame de Montespan's life were given up to a very severe penance.
 Real sorrow over her death was felt by her three youngest children.
 She died on 27 May 1707 at the age of almost sixty-seven while taking the waters at Bourbon-l'Archambault in order to try to heal an illness.
 The king forbade her children to wear mourning for her.

 Appearance and personality

 Athénaïs was considered "astonishingly beautiful" by the standards of her time.
-She had large, blue eyes, long, thick, corn-coloured hair that fell in curls about her shoulders, and a curvaceous, voluptuous body.
+She had large blue eyes, long, thick, corn-coloured hair that fell in curls about her shoulders, and a curvaceous, voluptuous body.
 She was droll, amusing and used her considerable wit to mock others.

 She also had an extravagant and demanding nature and possessed enough charm to get what she wanted.
 She was expensive and glorious, like the Palace of Versailles itself.
-Her apartments were filled with pet animals and thousands of flowers; she had a private gallery, and costly jewels were showered upon her.
-She was highly discriminating as regards to the quality of the gems; returning them if they did not meet her exacting standards.
+Her apartments were filled with pet animals and thousands of flowers and she had a private gallery.
+Costly jewels were showered upon her and she was highly discriminating regarding the quality of the gems, returning them if they did not meet her exacting standards.
 She was given the nickname Quanto ("How much", in Italian).
 Her love for food and her numerous pregnancies caused her to gain weight in her late thirties.